2022 Hybrid Summer Internships

 - Presentations on the museum’s history and collection

-Eligibility varies according to internship.
-A few are geared to undergraduates, but most are for undergraduates completing their degrees in May or June 2021, currently enrolled graduate students of all levels and those graduating in May or June 2021 with a relevant degree (such as MA, MS, MBA, MFA, MArch, MEd, JD, or MLS).
+Eligibility varies according to the internship.
+A few internships are geared to undergraduates, but most are for undergraduates completing their degrees in May or June 2022, currently enrolled graduate students of all levels, and those graduating in May or June 2022 with a relevant degree, such as MA, MS, MBA, MFA, MArch, MEd, JD, or MLS.
 Please check prerequisites carefully.
 Candidates who are people of color, LGBTQ+, bilingual or multilingual, and individuals with disabilities are encouraged to apply.

 Application Timeline and Procedures

-By the date above, all applications must be submitted online, in English, through our portal.
-We will not accept applications or related materials via email, postal mail, or in person.
+All applications must be submitted online, in English, through our portal by February 28, 2022.
+Applications or related materials submitted via email, postal mail, or in person are not accepted.
+There is no fee to apply to any of the internships.

 - A résumé or full curriculum vitae of education, professional experience, honors, awards, and publications.